LLNL/mphys-surrogate-model/docs/source/uq.rst

 Related Work
 ------------

+The uncertainty quantification methods implemented here are described in:

+* Katona, B., de Jong, E. M., & Gunawardena, T. (2025).
+"Uncertainty Quantification for Reduced-Order Surrogate Models Applied to Cloud Microphysics." arXiv:2511.04534.
+  Accepted to NeurIPS 2025 Workshop on Machine Learning and the Physical Sciences (ML4PS).

 This implementation is based on:

 * Vovk, V., Gammerman, A., & Shafer, G. (2005). *Algorithmic Learning in a Random World*